sji005/cse15l-lab-reports/labReport5.md

 Tests run: 2,  Failures: 1
 ```

 - TA: Interesting...
 Wait I see what's going on.
-The merge2 test is being effected by merge2.
+The merge2 test is being effected by merge1 also.
 Since combined they will have 9 elements in the list.
 Since your results is static.
 So try to just put the result back into the method.
 - Student: Oh.
 Ok it worked, I changed it again and it stopped giving the error.
 Thanks.

 ```Code